-Planning ahead for 2021 and want to know what to grow in a greenhouse each month?
-Our useful guide has all the advice you need to get started.
+Planning ahead for the year?
+Our greenhouse growing calendar has all the advice you need to get started.
 Increasing numbers of us are growing our own food, and it's a trend that looks set to last.
-More than four in 10 of us now do so, research for Waitrose’s food and drink report 2021 revealed.
+More than four in 10 of us now do so, research for Waitrose's food and drink report 2021 revealed.
 What’s more, 71 per cent of grow-your-owners intend to continue providing for the table from their own gardens.

 The benefits of growing your own are numerous: food that couldn't be fresher, the assurance of knowing how it's been grown, and, of course, the satisfaction of nurturing salads, vegetables and herbs from seed yourself.

 Get ready to sow hardy salads and oriental greens like mustard greens, pak choi and winter varieties of lettuce towards the end of the month.
-There's tips on growing lettuce in winter in our guide.
+There are tips on growing lettuce in winter in our guide.

 Pinch out and plant in larger pots early sowings of sweet peas and onions.

 Top tip: Bring compost for sowing or potting into the greenhouse several days before you need to use it so it doesn't chill seeds or young plants.

 Get ahead for spring by sowing early carrots, salad leaves and spinach, which can be picked early in the season.

 Encourage potatoes to sprout before planting (the process known as chitting).
 We've got all you need to know about how to grow potatoes in our guide.

 Plant large-seeded, large-leaved veggies such as cucumbers and courgettes in individual pots, then place them in a propagator.
 The pots can be moved into the main body of the greenhouse about a month after sowing for an early July harvest.
 You can find more info in our step-by-step guides on how to grow cucumbers and how to grow courgettes.